8red10/CPE462_Activity_Classifier/README.md

 ## Train the Activity Classifier Model
 To train your own custom activity classifier model, follow the steps outlined in this <a href="https://colab.research.google.com/drive/1_GEXZAPXsCfp8AiebNxsjRdz5PzIoXvG?usp=sharing" title="colab notebook">Colab Notebook</a>.
-It is set up so all you have to do is select 'run all' and a model will be generated and trained with the provided dataset.
+It is set up so all you have to do is select 'Run all' (Runtime -> Run all) and a model will be generated and trained with the provided dataset.
 Alternatively, you can update the `Define your Model` section of the Colab Notebook to test a different type of model.

 After running all code blocks in that colab notebook, you will have a model that can be used with the Arduino IDE.
 Download that model (**follow the instructions provided in the very last text block of the colab notebook**) then look at the next section of this readme for the next steps.